Best and cheapest investment platform for £50,000 savings

 Deciding on the best investment platform provider for you will depend on your personal circumstances and your investment goals.
 Some are best for those wanting a helping hand, as they offer good tools and guidance, while other investment platform providers may be better for monthly savers, for example.

-We've have compared over 20 investment platform providers to produce a list of the best and cheapest fund platforms .
+We've have compared over 20 investment platforms to produce a list of the best and cheapest fund platforms.
+Note: Moneyfarm and Vanguard do not have a pension product as yet

 Best all-round investment platform